West Bank

 The Gospels do not say that Jesus was born in a cave, but there are written references to the Nativity cave as far back as AD 160.
 Even today in the Judean hills, families live in primitive houses built in front of natural caves used for storage or to shelter animals.

-When the original church was built, the cave was enlarged to make room for pilgrims and a silver manger was installed.
+When the original Church of the Nativity was built, the cave was enlarged to make room for pilgrims and a silver manger was installed.

 St Jerome did not approve: “If I could only see that manger in which the Lord lay!
 Now, as if to honour the Christ, we have removed the poor one and placed there a silver one; however, for me the one which was removed is more precious . . . .”